caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 **Request matchers** can be used to classify requests by a given criteria.
 This concept originates in the [underlying JSON](/docs/json/apps/http/servers/routes/match/) structure, and it's important to know how to use them in the Caddyfile.
 With matchers, you can specify exactly which requests a directive applies to.

-To limit a directive's scope, use a **matcher token** immediately after the directive, [if the directive supports matchers](/docs/caddyfile/directives#matchers).
+To limit a directive's scope, use a **matcher token** immediately following the directive, [if the directive supports matchers](/docs/caddyfile/directives#matchers).
 The matcher token can be one of these forms:

 1. **`*`** to match all requests (wildcard; default).
 2. **`/path`** start with a forward slash to match a request path.